BlackBerry Storm

-The BlackBerry Storm is a touchscreen smartphone developed by Research In Motion.
+The BlackBerry Storm is a high-end touchscreen smartphone developed by Research In Motion.
 A part of the BlackBerry 9500 series of phones, it was RIM's first touchscreen device, and its first without a physical keyboard.
-It featured a touchscreen that responded like a button via SurePress, Research In Motion haptic feedback technology.
+It featured a touchscreen that responded like a button via SurePress, RIM's haptic feedback technology.
 Its competitors included Apple's iPhone, the Palm Pre, the T-Mobile G1 by HTC and the HTC Touch family.

 In a 2015 book, Losing the Signal: The Untold Story Behind the Extraordinary Rise and Spectacular Fall of BlackBerry, the authors argued that the Storm was the single biggest disaster in smartphone history.

 Availability

-The BlackBerry Storm was available through Vodafone in the UK, Germany, France (SFR), Italy, Ireland, Australia, South Africa (Vodacom), The Netherlands and India; Verizon Wireless in the United States; Telus, Bell, and SaskTel in Canada, on Iusacell in Mexico, and on lime and Digicel in parts the Caribbean.
+The BlackBerry Storm was available through Vodafone in the UK, Germany, France (SFR), Italy, Ireland, Australia, South Africa (Vodacom), The Netherlands and India; Verizon Wireless in the United States; Telus, Bell, and SaskTel in Canada, on Iusacell in Mexico, and on LIME and Digicel in parts the Caribbean.